Collective effects of neighbouring melting ice objects: Introduction

-As a further complication, salt in the ambient water results in double diffusive convection, and the complex interaction between the solutal, thermal, and kinetic boundary layers modifies the ice surface, which can give rise to scallop formation \citep{Wilson2023, Yang2023b}.
-Pressurised bubbles and sediments encapsulated in glacier ice have been shown to modify the mixing of the flow when released, thus enhancing melting \citep{Wengrove2023}.
-The effect of the aspect ratio of an ice block on its melting dynamics has been explored both with and without an ambient flow \citep{Hester2021, Yang2024, Yang2024_JFM}, where flow separation has been reported to affect ice morphology and the overall melting rate increases dramatically.
+Nearby melting ice objects is an additional factor to consider.
+The interaction between multiple sources of subglacial discharge has been shown to modify the melting of glaciers in a non-trivial way \citep{Cenedese2014, Cenedese2016}, highlighting the importance of considering the interplay of plumes in melting phenomena.
+The complex structure of ice in natural settings, like frazil ice and ice floes which can melt, collide, or raft on top of each other provides further motivation for evaluating collective effects of melting bodies \citep{Golden2020, Banwell2023, Opfergelt2024}.
+In systems where convection is driven by gradients of concentration\textemdash{}instead of by temperature or salinity differences\textemdash{}collective effects have shown to be important, as is the case of droplets dissolving close to each other \citep{Chong2020}.
+In these systems not only the ambient conditions are important, but also the interaction between the plumes of the objects, and how this feedbacks on the flow, should be taken into account.
+In the context of latent heat storage systems which use phase change materials, the design of the devices is key for maximising efficiency \citep{Groulx2021, Yang2024_PRXEnergy}.
+Understanding fundamentals of the interaction of objects that change phase can then contribute to design optimisation.

-Ice objects that melt close to another melting object is an additional factor to consider in melting studies.
-In such cases, not only the ambient conditions are important, but also the interaction between the melt water plumes of the objects, and how this feedbacks on the flow, should be taken into account.
-The interaction between multiple sources of subglacial discharge has been shown to modify the melting of glaciers in a non-trivial way, highlighting the importance of considering the interplay of plumes in melting phenomena \citep{Cenedese2016, Cenedese2014}.
-Notably, in systems where convection is driven by gradients of concentration \textemdash{} instead of by temperature differences\textemdash{} collective effects have shown to be important, as is the case of droplets dissolving close to each other \citep{Chong2020}.
-Due to the number of parameters and processes involved, we chose to approach the study of collectivity in ice melting in an idealised system through numerical simulations.
-We will consider two equally sized ice objects which are fully immersed in fresh water and that are vertically aligned, systematically varying the initial distance between these objects, and considering different object sizes.
+In this study, we address collectivity in ice melting in an idealised system through direct numerical simulations.
+We consider two identical ice objects, fully immersed in fresh water, and explore both vertical and horizontal alignment while varying the separation and object size.
+Our goal is to isolate how the inter-object spacing modifies the melting and flow dynamics, with the aim of providing fundamental insight into how collective interactions affect ice melting.
+To mimic standard lab conditions, the initial ambient temperature will be set to $20\celsius$.
+In this way we mostly avoid the additional complexity of the density inversion, as its effect will be weak.

 The paper is organised as follows: In section \ref{sec:setup} we describe the numerical setup, presenting the equations of motion and the range of parameter space explored.
 In \S\ref{sec:melting_results} we compare the melting times of the top and bottom ice objects.
 Section \ref{sec:phenomenology} presents a discussion on the morphology of the ice, and the observed phenomenology.
 Finally, we draw the conclusions in \S\ref{sec:conclusions}, and present perspectives for future research.